Rosemont Pedestrian Accident Lawyer

 Although a pedestrian who is involved in an accident with a motor vehicle can experience a wide range of injuries, the following are the most common:

 - Lower extremity injuries: The lower extremities are where the body of a pedestrian is most likely to be struck by a motor vehicle.
 Almost half of the pedestrians in accidents suffer these types of injuries.
-A fractured pelvis, broken bones, and muscle and ligament trauma are common.
+A fractured pelvis, broken bones, and muscle and ligament trauma are typical.

-- Upper body injuries: Aside from injuries to the head, face and neck, pedestrians can suffer injuries to their upper body, such as in the hands, wrists, and arms.
+- Upper body injuries: Aside from injuries to the head, face, and neck, pedestrians can suffer injuries to their upper body, such as in the hands, wrists, and arms.
 Chest and abdominal injuries may also occur.

 - Lost wages: Unpaid salary from the inability to work plus any other bonuses or the like from the job is recoverable.

 - Job change due to the injury: In some cases, the harm suffered by the pedestrian prevents them from returning to their job.
 The difference can be compensated if they have to change careers and the pay is lower.

 - Enjoyment of life: An injured party whose life is disrupted because they can no longer participate in activities they once enjoyed can claim compensation for the loss.
 For example, someone who participated in marathons enjoyed hiking or some other physical activity and can no longer do so can ask for compensation.

 - Scarring and disfigurement: Disfigurement and scars can cause physical problems and emotional and psychological damage.
 Compensation can be recovered in addition to the cost of restorative surgery, which insurance usually does not cover.

 - Post-traumatic stress disorder: Some people suffer severe anxiety, depression, fear, and other symptoms following an accident.
 The cost can be recovered if professional care is needed to treat PTSD.